Mug Root Beer: History

-In 1936, New Century Beverage Company gained permission to franchise Pepsi-Cola products, and about four years later, it launched Belfast Root Beer.
+In 1936, New Century Beverage Company was granted permission to franchise Pepsi-Cola products, and about four years later, it launched Belfast Root Beer.
 An advertisement for Belfast Root Beer appears as early as 1947.
-According to the San Francisco Examiner, the catchphrase, 'You haven’t tasted Root Beer like this in years!' filled 1950s newspaper advertisements."
+According to the San Francisco Examiner, the catchphrase, 'You haven't tasted Root Beer like this in years!' filled 1950s newspaper advertisements.
 An advertisement for Belfast Old Fashioned Mug Root Beer appears as early as 1952.
 In the 1950s, the soda took on the title Belfast Old Fashioned Mug Root Beer before its name was eventually shortened to Mug Root Beer.

-In the late 1960s, Sugar Free Mug (now Diet Mug Root Beer) was introduced.
+In the late 1960s, Sugar Free Mug (later known as Diet Mug Root Beer) was introduced.
 Mug Cream Soda and Diet Mug Cream Soda were later introduced, but they are not as widely available.
 Mug was purchased by Pepsi in 1986, and replaced On-Tap Draft Style Root Beer as Pepsi's root beer brand.
-Mug Root Beer is manufactured by independent bottlers under the authority of New Century Beverage Company.
+Mug Root Beer is currently manufactured by independent bottlers under the authority of New Century Beverage Company.

-Since Mug Root Beer's acquisition by PepsiCo in 1986, the company's mascot has been a bulldog named "Dog" holding a mug of Mug Root Beer.
-PepsiCo stopped producing its sodas in San Francisco in the early 1990s.
+Since Mug Root Beer's acquisition by PepsiCo in 1986, the company's logo has displayed a bulldog named "Dog" holding a glass of what appears to be frothy Mug Root Beer.
+PepsiCo stopped producing its sodas in San Francisco in the early 1990s, including Mug Root Beer.